mattjh1/mattjh-blog/content/post/kcna-part4.md

 categories:
   - k8s
   - cloud-native
-draft: true
 ---

-In this installment of our KCNA series, we’ll dive into the fundamentals of Kubernetes and explore how it helps manage containers at scale.
+In this installment of this KCNA series, we’ll dive into the fundamentals of Kubernetes and explore how it helps manage containers at scale.
 Running a few containers can be straightforward, but when dealing with hundreds or thousands of containers, efficient management requires more than basic tools—it needs a sophisticated orchestration platform.
 This is where Kubernetes excels.

 <!--more-->